MalombaKevin/Malombacodes/steps.md

 + Create a templates folder in the application directory
 + Create the first view function
 + create urls file in the app directory
++ Create a navbar html template and extend it to all templates
++